How To Grow Your Business Using Instagram and Build Brand

 - Your own hashtag – This one is self-explanatory.

-Hashtags combined with user-generated content have the greatest effect on your business, they create credibility and showcase your products from different angles.
+Hashtags combined with user-generated content have the greatest effect, they create credibility and showcase your products from different angles.

 Instagram influencer-generated content also helps a lot in this aspect as in most cases when done right the content barely comes across as an ad but instead as user-generated content when found under your hashtag or location.

-If you really want to grow brand awareness with your target audience you need to start using Instagram influencer ads.
+If you really want to grow brand awareness with you need to start using Instagram influencer ads.
 Many businesses aren’t using this as yet and it’s still relatively affordable.

 Brands that aren’t using influencer ads are missing out on a huge opportunity to basically have today’s and ever more so, tomorrow’s new wave of celebrities endorse their brand.

-In terms of using tags on your own posts, stay away from mainstream tags that your content will get lost in and isn’t related to.
+In terms of using tags on your own posts, stay away from mainstream tags that your content isn’t related to.
 Instead, use tags that are relevant to your content and your industry.
 Your content has a better chance of being a top post in these hashtags.

 You can create a list of relevant tags and comment them under your post as the first comment or use them in your caption and its almost guaranteed that your content would get more exposure.

-Hastags can also be incredibly effective for find and engage with your target audience by liking and leaving genuine comments on their content.
+Hashtags can also be incredibly effective to find and engage with your target audience by liking and leaving genuine comments on their content.

 This will result in returned interactions from others within your industry, new connections and open the doors for possible collaborations.